frobino/vhdl-dot-resurrection/README.md

 * Ports are rectangles, octagons are signals
 * Update to pygraphviz, as George did for f2dot?
 * Take insp from f2dot
-* COMPLETE THIS README WITH COMMENTS FROM PAPER
 * Careful, sometime signal is used instead of ports...